watertap-org/watertap/docs/technical_reference/flowsheets/gac.rst

 The following modifications to the GAC flowsheet are planned for development:

-    * Add surrogate models to replace the need for numerous empirical parameters
+    * Add surrogate models to lessen the need for numerous empirical parameters
     * Improve auto-scaling of model for ease of use

 Code Documentation